cesmix-mit/PotentialLearning.jl/README.md

 # [WIP] PotentialLearning.jl: The Julia Library of Molecular Dynamics Potentials

-We aim to develop an Open Source code for active training and fast calculation of molecular dynamics potentials for atomistic simulations of materials.
+An Open Source library for active training and fast calculation of molecular dynamics potentials for atomistic simulations of materials.

-## Features under development...
+## Features under development
 - Surrogate DFT data generation
   - Gallium nitride model
 - Integration with GalacticOptim.jl to perform the optimization process